pkeogan/cloud9-install-laravel-5.5/README.md

 ## DO NOT USE THIS IN A PRODUCTION ENVIROMENT - YOU HAVE BEEN WARNED
 This installer setups laravel 5.5, MySQL 5.7 and php7.1 onto a fresh Cloud9 (c9.io) workspace.
 Just run the script, do some input, and bam your ready to start programming.
 Also gets npm and nodejs ready so you can webmix.

+## Changes for this fork
+- One minor but important change is this installs laravel as normal, not root user.

+  Running the laravel install as root is not recommended (the install attempt will say so) and will break the project creation functionality.

 ## Features
 - Installs PHP 7.1
 - Removed Default C9 Files